Bloating 101: What’s Normal, What’s Not, and What Might Help

 If your gut isn’t moving as it should, stool and gas accumulate, stretching the intestines.

-• Constipation: One of the biggest predictors for chronic bloating.
+• Constipation: One of the biggest predictors of chronic bloating.

 • Motility issues: Gastroparesis (delayed stomach emptying) or other slow-transit disorders increase trapped content.